Sparsa/sparsa.github.io/cv.md

 ## 🛠 Key Projects

 - **Firmware and Execution Unit Verification (Intel):** Formally verified firmware and RTL designs including GCM-AES encryption and PCIe Gen5.
 Used C2RTL/RTL2RTL equivalence for robust software-hardware integration.
-- **Correct-by-Construction FPGA Hardware (TU Clausthal):** Designed formally verified FPGA modules using reactive synthesis and formal specifications, targeting reliability and autonomy in hardware systems.
+- **Correct-by-Construction FPGA Hardware (TU Clausthal):** Worked on correct by construction FPGA modules using reactive synthesis and formal specifications, targeting reliability and autonomy in hardware systems.

 ---